monarch-initiative/sleep-apnea-clustering/README.md

   Subsets the data from shhs1-data.csv, cleans the data (recoding binary vars as factors, fixing data entry errors, etc.) and builds a data frame of relevant features. workingcvd, workinginterim, workingSHHS2 all do the same thing for those respective datasets.

-###3. factoranal
+### 3. factoranal
-  Input: data frame from workingSHHS1
+  Input: data frame from workingSHHS1 (df)
+  Calculates a heterochoric correlation for df, plots correlation heatmap Finds ideal number of factors through parallel analysis and VSS.
+  Find factor loadings for certain number of factors (change this).
+  Plots factor plot and factor diagram.

+#### 4. prettyparallel